 AstroSolar™ is essentially free of pinholes, since – other than with even the most expensive glass filters – it is coated on both sides, so that the chance of two pinholes overlapping each other is extremely faint.
 Pinholes do appear, but to 1 out of 10000 only in optical density 2.5!
 Baader AstroSolar™ safety film has been approved for eye safety by the National Bureau of Standards in Germany, the PTB.
-Unlike any other Solar Filter on the market, AstroSolar™ is CE-tested according to EG-Norm 89/686 and EN 169/92 ( notified body 0196).
+Unlike many other Solar Filter on the market, AstroSolar™ is CE-tested and approved.
 All processes connected to this product have been thoroughly tested.
 Coatings are inspected constantly for consistency to ensure your eye safety!

 History and goal of AstroSolar™: